Kapil19-dev/RESPIRATION_RATE_ESTIMATION/README.md

 Different architectures based on different combination of inputs are being developed as part of the work.
 The detail of input-output combinations and the corresponding architecture is given in the figure below:
 ![image](https://user-images.githubusercontent.com/63348709/120197134-48cbaa80-c23e-11eb-94b8-c2ef57776b92.png)

+The central architecture developed here is CONF-D, which takes respiration signals from three modalities and gives the final respiratory rate and respiratory signal.
+The respiratory signal output from the model can generate the instantaneous breathing peaks, which gives an instantaneous breathing rate.
+Other architecture was developed to thoroughly analyze the multitasking network's accuracy against the different sets of inputs.

 # FILE DESCRIPTION OF DEEP LEARNING-BASED METHOD
      data_extraction.py - This file extract the data from the each subjects of PPG Dalia Dataset and store them into the dictionary in the windows of 32 sec.
                            The ECG signal, accelerometer signal, Reference Respiratory waveform, Rpeak locations and amplitude are extracted for each subject.